djspiewak/ensime-sidekick/README.rst

 Features
 ========

+* Navigation

+  * Jump to declaration
+  * Public symbol search (think: ctags or 'Open Type' in Eclipse)

+* Editing

   * Error reporting (type checking on save)
   * Inspect type (determine what type is inferred for a particular symbol)
-* Jump to declaration
   * AST-based selection (e.g. select scope)
   * Import suggestions

 Er...that's about it right now.  :-)  I have a proof-of-concept for popup completion (intellisense), but it's going to take a fair amount of effort to make